 Although he trained to be an architect, Hardy decided to pursue a writing career.
 He left London (where he had been living) and returned to Dorset, where he was born and spent his childhood.
 He married Emma Lavinia Gifford in 1874.
 Hardy was deeply distressed by her death in 1912 and wrote many poems about their complicated relationship.
 He married Florence Emily Dudgate in 1914.

 RLS first met Thomas Hardy in Dorchester at the end of August or early September 1885.
 RLS, Fanny, Lloyd and Katherine de Mattos visited Hardy in his new home, Max Gate, Dorchester.
-For more information about this visit, see the section devoted to Dorchester in the Footsteps section of the RLS website.
+For more information about this visit, see the passage devoted to Dorchester in the Footsteps section.

 In early June 1886, RLS wrote to Thomas Hardy about the possibility of dramatizing his The Mayor of Casterbridge (1886).
 Hardy replied on 7 June: “I feel several inches taller at the idea of your thinking of dramatizing the Mayor, Yes, by all means” (from The Letters of Robert Louis Stevenson, ed. by Bradford A. Booth and Ernest Mehew, vol v [New Haven: Yale University Press, 1995], p.
 259).
 Despite Hardy’s seeming enthusiasm, nothing more came of RLS’s proposal.